-- 50% of any STI award is delivered in cash, and 50% is converted into CSRs which will vest after a further deferral period of one year. - The FY-24 STI Performance Period was 1 January 2024 to 31 December 2024. - 60% of each Senior Executive's STI award is assessed against financial measures (EBITDA (24%) and distributions (36%)). - The financial measures of the FY-24 STI award were subject to the following scale:
+- 50% of any STI award is delivered in cash, and 50% is converted into CSRs which will vest after a further deferral period of one year - The FY-24 STI Performance Period was 1 January 2024 to 31 December 2024 - 60% of each Senior Executive's STI award is assessed against financial measures (EBITDA (24%) and distributions (36%) - The financial measures of the FY-24 STI award were subject to the following scale:

-STI financial target outcome Vesting percentage of maximum
+STI Financial Target Outcome Vesting Percentage of Maximum

 ≤95% of budget 0%

 100% of budget 80%

 ≥105% of budget 100%

-Pro-rata vesting applies where outcomes fall between

-the ranges I isted above.
+Pro-rata vesting applies where outcomes fall between the ranges listed above.

-- 40% of the STI award is assessed against role-specific measures, including measures relating to the delivery of strategic priorities, leadership, sustainability, and people and culture. - The combination of performance measures selected for the Senior Executives seeks to balance the delivery of in-year financial outcomes with broader non-financial priorities which drive securityholders returns in the medium and longer term. - The financial measures were chosen to provide measurable financial performance criteria strongly linked to securityholders' value.
+- 40% of the STI award is assessed against role-specific measures, including measures relating to the delivery of strategic priorities, leadership, sustainability, and people and culture. - The combination of performance measures selected for the Senior Executives seeks to balance the delivery of in-year financial outcomes with broader non-financial priorities which drive securityholders returns in the medium and longer term. - The financial measures were chosen to provide measurable financial performance criteria strongly linked to securityholders' value. - Non-financial individual targets were chosen to encourage the achievement of business goals consistent with DBI's overall objectives and strategic priorities. - Under the STI Plan, the Board retains absolute discretion in assessing outcomes. - The 50% cash component of the FY-24 STI award is expected to be paid in March 2025 and the CSRs in respect of the 50% deferred component will be granted in March 2025 and will vest in March 2026.